 There are many summary dismissal cases you can draw on in employment law.
 But one pertinent case is that of Mbubaegbu v Homerton University Hospital NHS Foundation Trust.
 The reason?
 This case highlighted that a series of acts of misconduct can constitute as gross misconduct.
-However, we’d always advise caution before dismissing an employee for this reason.

 The difference between dismissal and summary dismissal